Claude Notes

 -

-3102/graphs2.mdis the older version, using Highcharts.
-It embeds the 9 HTML files in3102/highcharts/via iframes and provides standalone links to each.
+302/graphs2.md(in the notes repo) is the older version, using Highcharts.
+It embeds the 9 HTML files in302/highcharts/via iframes and provides standalone links to each.
 These files are self-contained (no external CSS, no sakura) and still functional.
 They’re not orphaned legacy — they’re intentionally kept as a working fallback.

-The legacy econ/ HTML files that use sakura.css are a separate matter
+The legacy econ/ HTML files that use sakura.css now live in the notes repo

-entirely — those are pre-Jekyll study notes that aren’t linked from anywhere
+(at notes/econ/).
+They’re pre-Jekyll study notes that aren’t linked from